Understanding the Financial Side of Your Business

 This is the most effective way to make sure you are in the good graces of the IRS (Internal Revenue Service).
 Even if you’re the only employee, taking measures to separate your personal and professional finances, like opening a business bank account, applying for a credit card, etc. will help protect your personal assets.
 Also, make sure that all documents related to your business include your company name and are signed on behalf of the organization, not you personally.

 If you haven’t already, make sure you’ve already registered your business.
-(Link to that blog on the website)

 Accurate bookkeeping is a must.

 Bookkeeping is a big part of managing your resources accurately.
 Keeping good records of operations will help you keep track of cash flow and profitability.
 This helps you forecast correctly and prepare for the future of your business.

 Bookkeeping is a big topic.
 On a basic level, it involves tracking the following (this is not a complete list).

 - A balance sheet, or snapshot of your business’s financial standing at a given moment